keitaroyam/yamtbx/doc/kamo-en.md

 4. The frequency of actually deduced symmetry for wedges is listed as well.
 5. When a user chooses group number and symmetry, each result (XDS_ASCII.HKL_noscale) is transformed to the selected symmetry (reindexing and change of unit cell parameters).
  - Sometimes there are multiple candidates sharing the same space group (but different unit cell parameters).
 Decide using the frequencies and prior knowledge if any.
- - XDS_ASCII.HKL_noscale files will be overwritten when reindexing.
-You cannot prepare multiple symmetry candidates at the same time (Sorry).
+ - <s>XDS_ASCII.HKL_noscale files will be overwritten when reindexing.
+You cannot prepare multiple symmetry candidates at the same time (Sorry).</s> You can do that by checking "into the workdir" as files are copied to the working directory.
 6. Check and notify if index ambiguity exits.

 ### Merging of multiple wedges (kamo.multi_merge)